rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 After all expansions, `foo` has context `ROOT -> id(n)` and `bar` has context `ROOT -> id(m) -> id(n)`.

-Finally, one last thing to mention is that currently, this hierarchy is subject to the ["context transplantation hack"][hack].
-Basically, the more modern (and experimental) `macro` `macro`s have stronger hygiene than the older MBE system, but this can result in weird interactions between the two.
+Currently this hierarchy for tracking `macro` definitions is subject to the so-called ["context transplantation hack"][hack].
+Modern (i.e. experimental) `macro`s have stronger hygiene than the legacy "Macros By Example" (`MBE`) system which can result in weird interactions between the two.
 The hack is intended to make things "just work" for now.

 [`ExpnId`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_span/hygiene/struct.ExpnId.html
 [hack]: https://github.com/rust-lang/rust/pull/51762#issuecomment-401400732